DICK TWO TON BAKER

 And Ellington, in his autobiography, Music Is My Mistress, written in 1973, mentions Two Ton twice.
 Writing about the Blue Note club in Chicago:

 While it was open, between 1949 and 1970, I always called the Blue Note the Metropolitan Opera House of Jazz.
 We enjoyed a beautiful relationship with Frank Holzfeind, [the owner,] and we played there many times.
-For years, we would go in there for four weeks in the summer and for the month of December through Christmas and New Year's, and I always remember how Two Ton Baker would play Santa Clause the Sunday afternoon before Christmas Day.
+For years, we would go in there for four weeks in the summer and for the month of December through Christmas and New Year's, and I always remember how Two Ton Baker would play Santa Claus the Sunday afternoon before Christmas Day.
 In addition to being the great musician he is, Two Ton Baker was the perfect host.
 In size and personality, he was the perfect Santa Claus.
 He would sit and play piano, and give presents to the kids, and everybody came and brought their children.
 They loved Two Ton Baker.

 The James kids with Duke and Two Ton at the Blue Note in 1952